Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

    unless solid arguments can be provided why they did not match.
 3) The **exact** code to run the replicated experiment (i.e. it should produce the above results), and inside the code information about the environment used (Python version, library versions, OS, hardware information).
-4) A new test file under `tests/`, which tests the implementation for functional errors.
+4) Updated tests in `tests/test_run.py` and `tests/test_save_load.py` to test that algorithms run as expected and serialize correctly.
 This this is **not** for testing e.g. training performance of a learning algorithm, and should be relatively quick to run.

 README.md template: